chatox/networks-science-course/practicum/ps06_networkx_centrality.md

 ## Extra points available

-For extra points, create a scatter plot containing the top nodes by degree (say, top 100).
+For extra points, add a section "Extra points" to your document, and include a scatter plot containing the top nodes by degree (say, top 100).
 In the x axis place the degree of the node, and in the y axis the betweenness centrality of the node.

 Indicate the names of the node that deviates significantly from the diagonal, i.e., has a much larger betweenness centrality considering its degree.
 Which kind of node may have this characteristic in this specific graph, in which an edge connect two characters that appear together in a comic?

 To plot the names in a scatterplot, you can use this code.
 You just need to fill in the arrays x_values, y_values, and labels.